Kometa-Team/Defaults-Image-Creation/create_defaults/README.md

 # create_defaults — Bulk Default Poster Generator (PowerShell)

-This folder centers on **`create_default_posters.ps1`**, a bulk generator that produces many sets of *default* posters used across the People Images repos.
+This folder centers on **`create_default_posters.ps1`**, a bulk generator that produces many sets of *default* posters used across the Default Images repos.
 It orchestrates individual creator functions and (when needed) calls the one‑off composer internally.
-You normally **do not** need to run the one‑off script yourself.
+You normally **do not** run the helper yourself.

 > Primary script: **`create_default_posters.ps1`**
 > Helper (invoked internally): `create_poster.ps1`